+Figure 5: Multifractal Spectrum comparison between different Pulmonary Nodule

 NOTE: The MATLAB code used for this protocol is available as Supplementary File 1.

 REPRESENTATIVE RESULTS:

 Figure 1 uses a 3D-volume reconstruction of the patient's thoracic CT sequence, allowing for convenient viewing and localization of the subject's pulmonary nodules.
 The Data Tip tool can effectively outline the Region of Interest (ROI) of the nodule of interest (Figure 2).
 Figure 3 provides a digitized structure of the nodule's 3D intensity space.